Dileep2000/100_Days_of_Python/README.md

 # Day 8 CAESAR CIPHER

 On Day 8 we learn function parameters and using them we develop CAESER CIPHER program.
 It can decrypt or encrypt your message based on the shift.
 Shift is a number that the alphabet is  shifted by.
 A shift by 5 will become F.

+# Day 9 Silent Bidding

+On Day 9 we learn about dictionaries.
+Silent Bidding is a bidding auction where everyone gives their bid ammout and it gives who won the bid.

+# Day 10 Calculator

+on Day 10 we learn about Function outputs.
+Using function outputs we create a calculator with simple mathmetical operations.